torsag/VFKL/README.md

-## VFKL Core System
+## VFKL Core System (Kjernesystem)
+VFKL core system is built to receive data from altinn3.0.
+We will consume the events produced by Altinn 3.0 for the application to fetch the data.
+To generate events for our app, we must first activate the event generation.How to activate generation of events in our application can be found [here](https://docs.altinn.studio/app/development/configuration/events/#activate-generation-of-events-in-your-application)

+Core system will react to events pushed by altinn 3.0 and fetch data from altinn platformen.

-### Getting Started
+## Getting Started
+Following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Clone the VFKL repository
+## Clone the VFKL repository

 Git clone https://github.com/Utdanningsdirektoratet/VFKL.git

-### Prerequisites
+## Prerequisites

 1. .Net 6.0
 2. For local development : Postgres on docker (It is also possible to install postgres directly)
-	a.
-Install docker desktop from here https://docs.docker.com/desktop/windows/install/
+	1. Install docker desktop from here https://docs.docker.com/desktop/windows/install/
-	b.
-Run <<docker run -d -p 5432:5432 --name vfkl POSTGRES_PASSWORD=Test1234 vfkladmin>> to get the postgres database for vfkl up and running in the local development environment
+	2. Run <<docker run -d -p 5432:5432 --name vfkl POSTGRES_PASSWORD=Test1234 vfkladmin>> to get the postgres database for vfkl up and running in the local development environment
 3. Azure function core tools v4
-		a.
-Install azure function core tools from here https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v4%2Cwindows%2Ccsharp%2Cportal%2Cbash
+	-	Install azure function core tools from here https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v4%2Cwindows%2Ccsharp%2Cportal%2Cbash
 4. pgAdmin - Tool to manage the postgres database
-	a.
-Install pgAdmin from here https://www.pgadmin.org/download/
+	- Install pgAdmin from here https://www.pgadmin.org/download/
 5. Microsoft recommends that we use Azurite for local Azure storage development.
-Azurite can be downloaded from
+Azurite is a storage emulator.
+Azurite is automatically avaialable with Visualstudio 2022.
+If not, Azurite can be downloaded from

 	https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio
 6. Azure Storage Explorer - This is used to view the local blob container, queue.
 It can also be used to manage the resources in azure.
-	a.
-It can be installed from here https://azure.microsoft.com/en-us/features/storage-explorer/#overview
+	- It can be installed from here https://azure.microsoft.com/en-us/features/storage-explorer/#overview
 7. Postman - This is used to test the api
-	a.
-You can either use postman web or use postman desktop
+	- You can either use postman web or use postman desktop
 8. A code editor - Visual studio/Visual studio code

-### Connect to the database using pgadmin
+## Connect to the database using pgadmin

 1. Open pgAdmin
 2. Click on create-->server.
 You will see the following screen